HTTPAPI Working GroupS. Dalal

 2. The Deprecation HTTP Response Header Field

-The Deprecation HTTP response header field allows a server to communicate to a client that the resource in context of the message is or will be deprecated.
+The Deprecation HTTP response header field allows a server to communicate to a client application that the resource in context of the message is or will be deprecated.

 2.1.
 Syntax

 The Deprecation response header field describes the deprecation of the resource identified with the response it occurred within (see Section 6.4.2 of [HTTP]).
 It conveys the deprecation date, which may be in the future (the resource context will be deprecated at that date) or in the past (the resource context has been deprecated at that date).
-Deprecation is an Item Structured Header [RFC8941].
-Refer to Section 3.3.7 of [SFBIS] for ABNF of sf-date:

-The following example shows that the resource context has been deprecated on Friday, June 30, 2023 at 23:59:59 GMT:
+The following example shows that the resource context has been deprecated on Friday, June 30, 2023 at 23:59:59 UTC:

 Deprecation: @1688169599